-The ALAS study is a research project designed to learn more about how Latino families who have immigrated to the United States adapt to life in this country.
+The Adolescent Latino Acculturation Study was a research project designed to learn more about how Latino families who have immigrated to the United States adapt to life in this country.
 We know that parents usually adapt or “acculturate” to a new culture and language at a much slower rate than their children.
-We want to learn how that difference in acculturation rates affects the relationship between parents and their children.
-We also want to know if this difference places the children at any higher risk for behaviors such as substance use, gang involvement and poor performance in school.
-To carry out this study, we recruited 225 Latino families with youngsters in grades 6 – 10 who were born in Latin America.
+This study examined how that difference in acculturation rates affects the relationship between parents and their children, and whether this difference places the children at any higher risk for behaviors such as substance use, gang involvement, and poor performance in school.
+We recruited 225 Latino families with youngsters in grades 6–10 who were born in Latin America.
 Each family was involved with the study for three years and took part in a number of interviews, both in person and over the telephone.
-Data from this study will help us better understand what kinds of programs and policies can most help immigrant families as they make the often-difficult transition from their countries of origin to life in the United States.Year Project Began: 2005
+Data from this study helps us better understand what kinds of programs and policies can most help immigrant families as they make the often-difficult transition from their countries of origin to life in the United States.Year Project Began: 2005

 Funder: National Institute on Drug Abuse

 Dr. Charles R. Martinez, Jr. is a clinical psychologist, professor, and department head in the Department of Educational Methodology, Policy, and Leadership at the University of Oregon, where he also directs the Center for Equity Promotion.
 He served as the University of Oregon Vice President for Institutional Equity and Diversity from 2005 to 2011, and also served as a senior scientist at the non-profit Oregon Social Learning Center where he founded and directed the center’s Latino Research Team beginning in 1999.
 He has served as a publicly elected member of the Eugene, District 4J School Board and is currently serving as a Governor appointed member of the Oregon State Board of Education representing Oregon’s 4th congressional district.